thinkb4/a-walk-in-javascript/day_04.md

   - [Maps](http://www.ecma-international.org/ecma-262/6.0/#sec-map-objects) & [Sets](http://www.ecma-international.org/ecma-262/6.0/#sec-set-objects)
   - [Weak Maps](http://www.ecma-international.org/ecma-262/6.0/#sec-weakmap-objects) & [Weak Sets](http://www.ecma-international.org/ecma-262/6.0/#sec-weakset-objects)

-Mastering all of them is a long journey and out of scope for a 1-day-walk , so let's have a summary from MDN before moving forward with Arrays.
+Mastering all of them is a long journey and is out of scope for a 1-day-walk , so let's have a summary from MDN before moving forward with Arrays.

 > Arrays are regular objects for which there is a particular relationship between integer-key-ed properties and the 'length' property.
 Additionally, arrays inherit from `Array.prototype` which provides to them a handful of convenient methods to manipulate arrays.
 For example, [`indexOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) (searching a value in the array) or [`push`](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/push) (adding an element to the array), etc. This makes Arrays a perfect candidate to represent lists or sets.
 >